uralbash/awesome-pyramid/README.md

 * [nive_cms](https://github.com/nive/nive_cms) - Nive is professional out the box content management system for mobile and desktop websites based on python and the webframework pyramid.
 Please refer to the website cms.nive.co for detailed information.
 * [substanced](https://github.com/Pylons/substanced) - An application server built upon the Pyramid web framework.
 It provides a user interface for managing content as well as libraries and utilities which make it easy to create applications.
 * [Kotti](https://github.com/Kotti/Kotti) - A user-friendly, light-weight and extensible web content management system.
 Based on Pyramid and SQLAlchemy.
+* [KARL](http://karlproject.org/) -     A moderately-sized application (roughly 80K lines of Python code) built on top of Pyramid.
+It is an open source web system for collaboration, organizational intranets, and knowledge management.
+It provides facilities for wikis, calendars, manuals, searching, tagging, commenting, and file uploads.
+See the KARL site for download and installation details.

 ## e-Commerce

 ## Other

+* [cluegun](https://github.com/Pylons/cluegun) - A simple pastebin application based on Rocky Burt’s ClueBin.
+It demonstrates form processing, security, and the use of ZODB within a Pyramid application.
+* [shootout](https://github.com/Pylons/shootout.git) - An example “idea competition” application by Carlos de la Guardia and Lukasz Fidosz.
+It demonstrates URL dispatch, simple authentication, integration with SQLAlchemy and pyramid_simpleform.
+* [virginia](https://github.com/Pylons/virginia.git) - A very simple dynamic file rendering application.
+It is willing to render structured text documents, HTML documents, and images from a filesystem directory.
+It’s also a good example of traversal.
+An earlier version of this application runs the repoze.org website.
+* [Akhet](http://docs.pylonsproject.org/projects/akhet/en/latest/) -     A Pyramid library and demo application with a Pylons-like feel.
+Its most known for its former application scaffold, which helped users transition from Pylons and those preferring a more Pylons-like API.
+The scaffold has been retired but the demo plays a similar role.
+* [Khufu Project](http://khufuproject.github.com/) - Khufu is an application scaffolding for Pyramid that provides an environment to work with Jinja2 and SQLAlchemy.
+* [Ptah](https://github.com/ptahproject/ptah) - Ptah is a fast, fun, open source high-level Python web development environment.

 ## Project Management